e-mail: bok@dhit.pl

 • Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-• Possible danger to health from tiny fragments of magnets pose a threat, when accidentally ingested, which becomes significant in the aspect of protecting young children.
-Additionally, small elements of these magnets are able to complicate diagnosis when they are in the body.
+• Possible danger associated with microscopic parts of magnets are risky, when accidentally ingested, which becomes significant in the aspect of protecting young children.
+Additionally, small elements of these products have the potential to hinder the diagnostic process after entering the body.

 Exercise Caution with Neodymium Magnets